Jagdishpur

 Jagdishpur is a nagar panchayat town of the district Bhojpur of the state of Bihar in eastern India.
-It was the capital of the eponymous Jagdishpur estate, ruled by Rajputs of the Ujjainiya clan.
+It was the capital of the eponymous Jagdishpur Raj ruled by Rajputs of the Ujjainiya clan.
 One of its rulers, Kunwar Singh, was a major figure in the Indian Rebellion of 1857, considered the leader of the rebellion in Bihar.

 The sub-division occupies an area of 232.13 km2 and has a population of 263,959, while the town proper has a population of 32,447 (As of 2011).

 History

 Jagdishpur's association with the Ujjainiya Rajputs predates the foundation of the eponymous state by at least two centuries.
 Gajpati Sahi, who defeated Sher Shah Suri, fortified Jagdishpur and made it his capital before 1539.
 After Sher Shah's victory over the Mughal emperor Humayun at the Battle of Chausa in 1539, he elevated Gajpati Sahi, who had fought in the battle, to the title of Raja.
 However, Dilpati Sahi, a rival claimant to the throne, later allied with the Mughal emperor Akbar against Gajpati Sahi.
 Mughal sources state that a Mughal army sacked Jagdishpur in 1575 and captured Gajpati Sahi.
 Dilpati Sahi took advantage of this and attacked in 1577; Gajpati Sahi was killed in the ensuing battle.
 Akbar granted Dilpati Sahi the title of Raja and made him a mansabdar.
 Dilpati Sahi moved his capital away from Jagdishpur to Bihiya, although Jagdishpur remained his main military stronghold.

 Later, the Ujjainiya ruler Pratap Mal, who ascended the throne in 1621 and was a contemporary of Shah Jahan, moved away from Jagdishpur.

 Jagdishpur became the capital of a Rajput zamindari estate in 1702 by Sujan Sahi, an Ujjainiya Rajput who claimed descent from the earlier Paramara dynasty.
 Sujan Sahi's son and successor, Udwant Singh, expanded the borders of the estate by conquering neighbouring towns and villages.
 The governor of Bihar, Fakhr ud-Dawla, attempted to intervene, but Udwant Singh defeated the troops he sent.

 Kunwar Singh brought a "new era of peace and prosperity, splendour and magnificence" to Jagdishpur.
 He renovated its fort and then started construction on a temple dedicated to Shiva, although this temple was never completed.
 He established markets and had many wells and reservoirs dug.
 Under his reign, Jagdishpur came to host various festivals and melās (fairs).
 In particular, the Shivratri festival was associated with a large melā that Kunwar Singh made mandatory for local merchants to attend.